What is PUE?

 Leading Electrical and Power Cooling Efficiency

 Electrical and cooling systems in EcoDataCenter’s premises have been designed with the highest possible energy efficiency in mind.
-Our PUE is 1,15 which is outstandingly low for a facility a plant with very high level of operational safety through several redundant systems.
+Our PUE is 1,15 which is outstandingly low for a facility with very high level of operational safety through several redundant systems.
 We have achieved our low PUE by highly innovative designs in power and cooling systems.Here are some examples of how we achieve our oustandingly good PUE.

 Hi-Tech Cooling Fans